frankyeh/DSI-Studio-Website/doc/gui_t3_visualization.md

 ## Region view (left lower corner)

-Click on the brain buttons at the bottom row of the ROI window to switch between difference slice views
+Click on the brain buttons at the bottom row of the ROI window to switch between different slice views

 - **Q** and **A**: move sagittal slide
 - **W** and **S**: move coronal slide